Texas is the largest state in the contiguous U.S. and was an independent republic for a short while before joining the Union.

 At the space center, you can take a walk through the space program's history.
-The center has several exhibits showcasing NASA's ships, a replica of the shuttle independence, and Mission to Mars - the newest exhibit.
+The center has several exhibits highlighting NASA's ships, a replica of the shuttle Independence, and Mission to Mars – the newest exhibit.

 A stroll through downtown Houston will take you through a thriving business hub with many attractions, entertainment, and eateries.

 We spent the night at this small town outside of Houston – on the way to New Orleans.
-There are no major attractions nearby, but there are a lot of good restaurants.
+There are no major attractions nearby, but there are many good restaurants.